 Father’s Day happens every damn year and I’m still not numb to it’s triggers

 Father’s Day is a big struggle for me.
-And I know from the results of this survey that it is for many of you too.
+And I know from your emails that it is for many of you too.
 For many of you, Mother's Day is really triggering for you as well, and I want you to know I see you too.
 Father's Day was painful for me for the two decades my abusive father was in my life, as I would have to go through the motions each year of showering him with praise for being the father he could never be and expressing gratitude to him while he took all he could from me.
 In the past six years since I’ve cut him out of my life, Father’s Day has continued to be a day that requires me to vigorously monitor my PTSD, waiting for what feels like the inevitable trigger that sends me back into the depths of my trauma and pain.

 Each year, I try to ignore the pain of the day until it finally catches up to me, but this year, I’m going to try something different.
 I’m going to try to actually strategize for the day and help myself to feel more in control and safer this Sunday.
 What will I do, you ask?
 Well, let me tell ya!